While my theological epistemology is multifaceted and nuanced, I will outline a brief account of how I form theology.

 As for the validity of engaging in dialogue with these other topics, we can recognise their theological value in light of a theology of truth that extends beyond the Christian faith (yet in ways that don’t ultimately contradict the faith).
 This theology of finding truth outside of the Christian realm is as follows:

-2. Because God created the world, certain empirical truths can be embedded in the very fabric of creation.
+- Because God created the world, certain empirical truths can be embedded in the very fabric of creation (e.g. the sciences and natural philosophy).
 By studying the created order, we can learn much, including insights about God and His relationship to the world.
 As such, wisdom can be gleaned from disciplines like psychology, philosophy, biology, science, anthropology, and more, which can complement theological reflection.
 However, God’s creation carries a mystery, a raw energy, and a wildness that must not be overlooked.
-To observe creation and assume it is inherently good without understanding its complexity is naive.
-Furthermore, it’s important to differentiate between raw data of studies and the interpretation of said raw data — sometimes we too quickly conflate the two.
+Likewise, Christians believe that the creation itself has fallen into disarray, so much so that even the current order of things is skewed.
+To observe creation and assume it is either inherently ordered or currently perfected, ignoring its complexity, is naive.
+Furthermore, it’s important to differentiate between raw data of studies and the interpretation of said raw data — sometimes we conflate the two too quickly.
 Theologians can offer humility in reckoning with the untamed nature of God’s creation and provide an interpretive grid that is theological, fostering data interpretation in Christlike ways.

-4. Because of Christ’s work and the ongoing work of the Spirit across culture, we shouldn’t be surprised when people do good, as the Christian revolution has subtly influenced public thought—think of concepts like humility, human rights, or institutions like public hospitals and schools, all of which were pioneered by Christianity.
-However, without God, these concepts and institutions can lose their grounding in Christ, ethics ‘gone wild’, leading to serious distortions of these concepts and institutions, which is why theologians are needed to help reframe and centre them back to the ways of Jesus, bringing out their best features.
+- Because of Christ’s work and the ongoing work of the Spirit across culture, we shouldn’t be surprised when people do good, as the Christian revolution has subtly influenced public thought—think of concepts like humility, human rights, or institutions like public hospitals and schools, all of which were pioneered by Christianity.
+However, without God, these concepts and institutions can lose their grounding in Christ, they become ‘ethics gone wild’, leading to serious distortions of these concepts and institutions, which is why theologians are needed to help reframe and centre them back to the ways of Jesus, bringing out their best features.

-For these reasons, there is genuine learning to be gained from engaging in these various topics, and it is also for these reasons that theologians are essential in the theological dialogue and improvisational work.
-Yet as stated earlier, they are like the relationship between a parent and an adult child: the parent represents the meta-narrative, and the topic is like the adult child.
-Of course, intertwined in this dialogue is ongoing prayer and reflection, mediated by the Holy Spirit, who continues to refine what it means to think theologically as we move forward.
 In this way, rich theologies are formed—and perhaps re-formed—over time, all while still holding fast to the person of Jesus and the meta-narrative He embodies in His teachings, His view of Scripture, His life, His death, His resurrection, His ascension, and His eventual return, of which is unchanging.
-And via Jesus, subsequently trusting the Old testament (rightly interpreted through Jesus) and the remainder of the New Testament (rightly framed within the Kingdom that Jesus has bought and will one day bring).
+And via Jesus, subsequently trusting the Old testament (rightly interpreted through Jesus), the remainder of the New Testament (rightly framed within the Kingdom that Jesus has bought and will one day bring), with the creeds serving as brief, guiding notes along the way.

 Pulling it all together:

-1. We realise that no theological formation is objective – including mine.
-However, using everyday language, symbols, and practices as bridges to communication, we can articulate a way of forming theology.
+- We recognise that no theological formation is fully objective—including our own.
+Yet using everyday language, symbols, and practices as bridges, we can articulate a faithful way of doing theology.

-2. We trust the gospel writings to provide us with a “good enough” picture of Jesus.
-This doesn’t mean the accounts are unbiased or complete, but they offer a reliable insight into His life and message.
+- We trust the Gospel writings to provide a reliable picture of Jesus.
+While these accounts are neither unbiased nor exhaustive, they offer a trustworthy insight into His life, words, and actions.

 One of the earliest and most influential Christian theologians who models this well is the Apostle Paul.
 He discerned God’s grand story, saw its climax in Jesus, and fixed his eyes on the horizon of New Creation.
 Yet, he did not remain abstracted from the world—he actively engaged with the wide Gentile landscape of ideology, philosophy, politics, and cultural practices.
 Paul saw both realities: God’s unfolding redemptive plan and the lived world of his audience.